Guida Moseley Brown Architects: Completed Projects

-Upcoming Projects
+Upcoming projects

 The Australia Forum is one of the most highly anticipated Australian projects of the decade.
 In 2017, the ACT government in its mid-year budget withdrew the funding for the preparation of a business case of the forum.
-Reports suggest that the figure for constructing the forum would cross A$900 million dollars (an increase of $417 million from the initially proposed A$433 million).
+Reports suggest that the figure for constructing the forum would cross A$900 million (an increase of $417 million from the initially proposed A$433 million).
 At A$433 million, the centre was supposed to bring in a net benefit of A$2.40 for per dollar spent.
 Therefore, the following impact on the cost-benefit ratio could be one of the reasons behind the stall.

-In China, Guida Moseley Brown have been invited multiple times to submit their designs in bid to contribute to China’s rapid modernization plans.
+In China, Guida Moseley Brown have been invited multiple times to submit their designs in bid to contribute to China's rapid modernization plans.
 Guida Moseley Brown have designed several social and cultural infrastructure projects in megacities such as Chongqing and Suzhou.
-In Suzhou, Guida Moseley Brown along with the Suzhou Industrial Park Design & Research Institute are responsible for the upcoming Duke Kunshan University’s Library.
+In Suzhou, Guida Moseley Brown along with the Suzhou Industrial Park Design & Research Institute are responsible for the upcoming Duke Kunshan University's Library.
 The upcoming five-floored library is estimated to have a floor area of 15,000 m2 which will also be host to cultural facilities such as a hall, theatre and numerous other retail areas.
-The library architecturally pays ode to traditional Chinese forms through its large glass frame that’s fixed by strong stone elements.
+The library architecturally pays ode to traditional Chinese forms through its large glass frame that's fixed by strong stone elements.